Environment Permission Sets Tab

 Random Entity Selection

-Randomly select entities for TDM load task.
+Permission to randomly select entities for a TDM load task.
 This permission applies only when the permission set has Write access.

 Refresh All Data from Source